Prajithp/ApacheBooster/README.md

-####This project is no longer supported and will not update in the future.
+####This project has been taken over by Ndimensionz.
+New and bug free version of Apachebooster can be downloaded from http://ndimensionz.com/apachebooster

 ApacheBooster
 =============